Apprenticeship FAQs

 Traditional apprenticeships can be competitive as lots of people want to earn whilst they learn a skill, meaning that there may be less roles available and opportunities to train.
 There are alternative ways to gain qualifications outside of an apprenticeship though, and it is always worth exploring all the options before making a decision on your future career.

-Access offers a different approach to the traditional apprenticeships where students can earn between £25,000 - £28,000 per year as a labourer whilst gaining their qualifications in the electrical, gas or plumbing trades.
+Now that we've answered these apprenticeship FAQs, are you ready to start your own apprenticeship?
+Access offers a different approach to traditional apprenticeships, because our students can earn between £25,000 - £28,000 per year as a labourer whilst gaining their qualifications in the electrical, gas or plumbing trades.

-By undertaking an Access Apprenticeship, students could gain their qualifications faster than a tradition apprenticeships and earn a competitive wage and there is no previous requirements when it comes to qualifications or requirements, meaning it is perfect for anyone looking to make a start in the trades and into a lucrative career.
+By undertaking an Access Apprenticeship, students could gain their qualifications faster than a traditional apprenticeships and earn a competitive wage.
+There is no previous requirements when it comes to many of our qualifications or requirements, meaning it is perfect for anyone looking to make a start with an accessible apprenticeship.

 Get in touch to learn more about our training courses!